jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # The Runner
 Set: Crossover vol. 2
 The Runner is so fast he can actually attack during your Build Phase.
 This means you can recruit characters and equipment after the Runner attacks.
 (You could even recruit a new copy of Runner and attack with it!)
-Note: The Runner attacking during the Build Phase does count as a regular Combat so **Combat** Super Po
+Note: The Runner attacking during the Build Phase does count as a regular Combat so **Combat** Super Powers and Plot Twists, and power ups can be used during a Build Phase combat.
+However, during the combat you can't use any **Build** Super Powers and Plot Twists.

 # Sacred Ground
 Set: The Utopia Battles